 Does not support dynamic VHD (Native VHD Boot does support Dynamic VHD)

-This guide contains instructions for installing the following Windows Operating Systems -
+This guide contains instructions for installing the following Windows Operating Systems on systems with BIOS firmware -

 Windows XP - the instructions can be adapted to install other Windows NT 5.* Systems including Windows 2000 and Windows Server 2003.